event-driven-robotics/hpe-core/evaluation/README.md

 # Evaluating HPE and Joints Tracking Algorithms

 This folder contains scripts for evaluating HPE and joints tracking algorithms.

-## Metrics

-The following metrics are computed for every algorithm

-* Percentage of Correct Keypoints (PCK)
-* Root Mean Square Error (RMSE).

-### PCK
-PCK is computed
-* for every single body joint
-* as an average on all body joints

-and

-* for each single input dataset
-* for all datasets
-* for every specified classification threshold.

-The classification uses the body's head or torso size, depending on the available ground truth.

-Metric output
-* tables with all computed PCK values for every input algorithm's predictions
-* plots showing average PCK for every algorithm over the selected classification thresholds.

-### RMSE
-RMSE is computed
-* for every body joint coordinate
-* as an average on all joints for each coordinate

-and

-* for each single input dataset
-* for all datasets.

-Metric output
-* tables with all computed RMSE values for every input algorithm's predictions
-* plots for each joint showing ground truth and predicted x and y coordinates over time.
+In particular, each algorithm to be compared should process each dataset to produce a `.csv` file and stored in a particular folder structure as outlined below.
+The scripts can be run to evaluate joint position comparisons, or joint velocity comparisons.

 ## Usage

-The evaluation script can be run with
+The pose evaluation script can be run with
 ```shell
 $ python3 evaluate_hpe.py
 $   -d path/to/datasets/folder